GUIDE TO USING MARA

 A, b and c are more likely to be useful strategies for therapists using the app as part of their normal practice, and d, e and f more for researchers or those therapists who are resourced to do detailed analysis.

-Managing client data in MARA
+Managing Client Data in MARA

 Privacy of client data is an important consideration for all professionals.
 MARA offers security features to enable privacy and confidential data management.
-First, each ipad has a password protection.
-The MARA has up to two levels of password protection: for individual users there is only one level, but for those sharing a MARA licence in an agency or program, a second level is available with the manager of the program having capacity to enable or disable staff accounts.
+First, each iPad has a password protection.
+Then MARA has up to two levels of password protection: for individual users there is only one level, but for those sharing a MARA licence in an agency or program, a second level is available with the manager of the program having capacity to enable or disable staff accounts.

 MARA users can also use pseudonyms or codes in the place of client names for agencies that do not allow use of client names.
 Other features such a photo and identifying personal information are available for those who might need it, but are not necessary for successful functioning of MARA.